Signs aim to boost tourism - Farmville

 “One part of the plan for the recent $10,000 grant award from VTC is developing a new LOVEWorks, which will be installed on Camp Paradise Road at High Bridge Trail State Park,” she said in an email Monday, Oct.
 19.

-A LOVEWork is typically a large, creative sign spelling out the word “LOVE.”
+A LOVEwork is typically a large, creative sign spelling out the word “LOVE.”

-The VTC website noted that the LOVEworks program is a state-wide branding initiative designed to promote travel in Virginia and strengthen awareness of the “Virginia is for Lovers” message.
+The VTC website noted that the LOVEworks program is a state-wide branding initiative designed to promote travel in Virginia and to strengthen awareness of the “Virginia is for Lovers” message.

 The site also stated that the LOVEworks have become special places, not only for local communities but also for travelers.
 People are drawn to the LOVE letters and often choose them as backdrops for special occasions such as engagements, family photos, memorable road trips and more.